 Facilities in Bourton on the Water, including car parks and toilets, are closed at the moment, but it’s a must visit when it’s open again.

 Starting off in the Cotswold hot spot of Bourton-on-the-Water, take in the chocolate-box cottages and explore quaint villages along the way on this stunning cycle ride that also passes through nearby villages of Upper Slaughter and Guiting Power.

-Take on terrain and climb to new heights with spectacular views of the Slad Valley waiting for you at the top.
-Winding through the picturesque wool town of Painswick and country villages, the route promises a peaceful yet extremely hilly ride for the fittest bikers.
+Take on challenging terrain and climb to new heights with spectacular views of the Slad Valley waiting for you at the top.
+Winding through the picturesque Painswick and country villages surrounding Stroud, the route promises a peaceful yet extremely hilly ride for the fittest bikers.

 Friday 29 May 2020

 With lockdown easing, the sun shining and some businesses starting to reopen, SoGlos has rounded up 10 things to do in Gloucestershire,...

 Discover 11 of the most beautiful walks in Gloucestershire and the Cotswolds – with stunning views, spectacular scenery and...

 Test your core with Pilates, give mum and baby yoga a go or even try ballet barre, with SoGlos’s round up of Gloucestershire’s...

 Lace up your walking boots and get ready to take in some country air, exploring some of the best walking spots that the Cotswolds...